keshav-b/Hala-IPL/README.md

 Using F1_Score it is found that _**XGBoost**_ performs the best.

-#Instructions
+# Instructions
 **matches.csv** is the dataset used.

-requirements: `pip install -r requirements.txt`
+Install dependencies using : `pip install -r requirements.txt`